SciSharp/TensorFlow.NET/docs/source/HelloWorld.md

 ### Install the TensorFlow.NET SDK

-TensorFlow.NET uses the .NET Standard 2.0 standard, so your new project Target Framework can be .NET Framework or .NET Core.
-All the examples in this book are using .NET Core 2.2 and Microsoft Visual Studio Community 2017.
+TensorFlow.NET uses the .NET Standard 2.0 standard, so your new project Target Framework can be .NET Framework or .NET Core/ .NET 5.
+All the examples in this book are using .NET Core 3.1 and Microsoft Visual Studio Community 2019.
 To start building TensorFlow program you just need to download and install the .NET SDK (Software Development Kit).
 You have to download the latest .NET Core SDK from offical website: https://dotnet.microsoft.com/download.